NhuHuynh-Git/NotebookLM_Experiment/organization/organization_experiment.md

     - Despite its impressive output, generative AI doesn’t have a coherent understanding of the world

 ## Observations
-- Ease of organization: [High/Moderate/Low]
+- Ease of organization: High
-- Ease of retrieval: [High/Moderate/Low]
+- Ease of retrieval: High

-## Conclusion
-[Summarize your experience with the organization tools.]

 ## Reference
 Link to documents: